TheTheoM/nodeServer/README.md

 # Node WebSocket Server + React Interface BETA

 Node based WebSocket server.
-Devices are represented as 'nodes' with their inputs and outputs connectable to other node outputs and inputs respectively.
+Devices are represented as 'nodes' with  inputs and outputs connectable to other inputs and outputs.

 ![image](https://github.com/TheTheoM/nodeServer/assets/103237702/cb0113df-60a5-44d3-ad96-f09925294ba7)
 ^ React-Web-Interface ^.